What to Expect on Sundays: FAQ

 All ages are welcome—regardless of race, gender, ethnicity, religious belief, or lifestyle.
 Dress attire is casual and the atmosphere is always friendly.

-What can I expect once I walk through the door?
+What can I expect when I attend in person?

 Opening Words and Opening Music